mullvad/win-split-tunnel/README.md

 This can be mitigated for individual apps if they can be configured to use DoT/DoH.

-## Localhost communications
+## Localhost UDP communications

 Excluded apps aren't allowed to bind to `inaddr_any`.
-If a client socket isn't explicitly bound prior to calling `connect()`, the socket will momentarily be seen in the system as binding/bound towards `inaddr_any`, before the correct binding is realized.
+In certain cases, if a client socket isn't explicitly bound, the socket will momentarily be seen in the system as binding/bound towards `inaddr_any`, before the correct binding is realized.
 The driver sees the initial bind and redirects it to the primary network interface.

-This means that, for excluded apps, if a socket isn't explicitly bound to `127.0.0.1` before connecting, it won't be able to talk to localhost.
+This means that, for excluded apps, if a UDP socket isn't explicitly bound to `127.0.0.1` before sending, it won't be able to talk to localhost.

-Because explicitly bound client sockets are rare, it can be expected that most excluded apps are affected.
+Because explicitly bound UDP client sockets are rare, it can be expected that most excluded apps are affected.
 No generally applicable mitigations are available.

 ## Multicast reception